Contact Us

 Working in various locations has given Miriam the experience and knowledge in challenges of providing home care nursing in the northern communities.
 She enjoys working with the community-based workers and supporting them in anyway she can.
 She admires advocacy and contributes this for her growth in nursing and ensuring the needs of clients are met at home.

 Kerri Koski is a Registered Nurse working as a Home Care Nurse/Case Manager with the Windigo First Nation Council.
-Kerri has always identified herself as a “healer” and pursued her calling in nursing.
+Kerri has always identified herself as a “healer” and pursued her calling in Nursing.
 She earned her degree in Nursing in 2017 from Lakehead University and began her nursing career as a Certified Diabetes Educator, serving various remote First Nation communities over the years.

 Her passion to provide care for First Nation communities has directed her career to the Home Care sector.
-Being able to provide care in her clients’ homes has brought her a deeper understanding of the importance of home care services in the First Nation communities.
+Being able to provide care in her clients’ homes has always brought her deeper understanding of the importance of hoome care services in the First Nation communities.
 Her goal as a Home Care Nurse is to be able to bridge some of the challenges that her clients face living in northern isolated communities.

 Kerri is thankful for the opportunity and looks forward to working with the NOHCCN board.

 Carol Fobister is from Grassy Narrows First Nation, where she works as a Home and Community Care Coordinator.
 Carol started her journey in home care as a homemaker.
-She had a Personal Support Worker Certificate and was promoted to Home and Community Care Coordinator, a position she has held for 14 yrs.
+She had a Personal Support Worker Certificate and was promoted to Home and Community Care Coordinator, a position she has held for 14 years.
 In 2019, she received her diploma in Indigenous Wellness and Addictions Prevention.
 She is passionate about Homecare and is dedicated to training and education geared to her career in Homecare.

 She has been married for 22 years, and has four adult children with her husband.
 She is also a foster parent to four bonus children, 7, 12 and two 14 year olds!
-She is a kokum to a 14 year old grandson and a 12 granddaughter.
+She is a kokum to a 14 year old grandson and a 12 year old granddaughter.

 Carol enjoys travelling, gardening, fishing and being out at their family home by the lake.
 She is grateful for the opportunity to work with the NOHCCN Board and looks forward to learning new things and the challenges that we will encounter together.